Lynn English High School Extracurricular Activities

 Drama Collective – Advisor: Michael Lopez

-- Drama collective is a great way to meet new friends, gain self-confidence, learn teamwork, foster creativity and put on some great shows!
-The drama collective produces two or three main stage productions each year: a fall play, a spring revue and sometimes we enter into the METG statewide one-act play competition.
+- English Theater Collective (ETC) is a great way to meet new friends, gain self-confidence, learn teamwork, foster creativity and put on some great shows!
+The theater collective produces two or three main stage productions each year: a fall play, a spring revue and sometimes we enter into the METG statewide one-act play competition.
 There are many ways to participate, as well as many different time commitments.
 Actors can expect to rehearse as many as four or five days a week, usually three hours at a time from 3:30-6:30.
-Students who choose to participate in tech (lights, sound, set building, costumes) might meet two or three days a week in the evenings, usually 6-9 (although usually right after schools on Fridays).
+Students who choose to participate in tech (lights, sound, set building, costumes) might meet once or twice a week, usually right after schools on Fridays).
 Some jobs, like house staff, only require attendance at the performances.
 And students interested in set building can drop by any time to pick up a paint brush or a hammer.
 Drama collective has a student board: Czar, Assistant Czar, CFO (chief finance officer) and Social Media Guru.
 These positions are either volunteer or by election.
 The type of student who would fit in well with the drama collective is any student (regardless of first language, gender, gender identity, nationality, race or sexual orientation) who exhibits creativity, strong teamwork skills, commitment and a positive attitude.
 All are welcome, and boys and students of color are always especially encouraged to join.
 Participating in drama collective looks great on college applications and will allow you to build memories that will last a lifetime.
 We encourage all students to come and attend regardless of experience or fluency in English.
 First meeting of the year is in the first or second week of school and announcements are always made daily before the meeting.
-Check us out at www.LEHSDrama.org.
+Check us out at www.LEHSDrama.org, or you can email Mr. Lopez at [email protected]

 French Club – Advisor: Madeleine Dogramacian

-- We meet two or three times a month and have an enrollment of about 40 students.
-We plan different activities every month: play French games, learn French songs, and watch French movies and documentaries.
-This year, we had a Halloween Party and a Christmas party.
-We watched a movie on the culture and traditions of Noël, France.
-We also made Christmas cards in French and decorated the room with them.
+- French Club meets two or three times a month and has an enrollment of about 25 students.
+The club plans different activities every month, plays French games, learns French songs and watches French movies and documentaries.
+Every year, the club has a Halloween party and a Christmas party, which includes watching a movie on the culture and traditions of Noël in France and decorating the room with French-made Christmas cards.

 Friends of Rachel Club – Advisor: Ginny Keenan